How do I potty train my pet?

 Experts recommend that you begin house training your puppy when he is between 12 weeks and 16 weeks old.
 At that point, he has enough control of his bladder and bowel movements to learn to hold it.

-If your puppy is older than 12 weeks when you bring him home and he’s been eliminating in a cage (and possibly eating his waste), house training may take longer.
+If your puppy is older than 12 weeks when you bring him home, house training may take longer.
 You will have to reshape the dog’s behavior — with encouragement and reward.

 Experts recommend confining the puppy to a defined space, whether that means in a crate, in a room, or on a leash.
 As your puppy learns that he needs to go outside to do his business, you can gradually give him more freedom to roam about the house.